 More Data Using Fewer Samples and Reagents

 The ability to continually monitor cytotoxicity in this way makes it easy to conduct more than one type of analysis on a single sample.
 Assays can be combined to determine not only the timing of cytotoxicity, but to also understand related events happening in the same cell population.
 As long as the readouts can be distinguished from one another multiple assays can be performed in the same well, providing more informative data while using less cells, plates and reagents.

-You may have heard the claims that fasting makes people smarter, more focused and thinner?
+You may have heard the claims that fasting makes people smarter, more focused, and thinner.
 Researchers today are using cell and animal models, and even human subjects, to measure biochemical responses at the cellular level to restricted nutrient intake and meal timing, in part to prove/disprove such claims (1,2).
-Continue reading

 Based on the Illuminations article by Dr. Terry Riss, from our Cellular Analysis group.

 Choosing the most appropriate cell health assay for your experiment can be difficult.
 There are several factors to consider when choosing an assay: the question you are asking, the nature of your sample, the number of samples being tested, the required sensitivity, the nature of the sample, the plates and plate readers and the reagent costs.

 The first, and perhaps most important factor to consider, is the question you need answered.
 What do you want to know at the end of the experiment?
 There are cell health assays available that specifically detect the number of living cells, the number of dead cells, and for assessing stress response mechanisms or pathways that may lead to cell death.
 Matching the assay endpoint to the information you need is vital to choosing the appropriate cell health assay.
 Continue reading “Choosing the Right Cell Health Assay”